foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-4.md

 Every object, NPC, magic effect, music track, etc, in the game is defined in a unique *record* which is contained in a *plugin*.
 For vanilla Skyrim, that is what the official master files do: Each of the five plugins contains thousands of **records**, one for every *thing* in the game, for NPCs, magic effects, music tracks, and so forth.
 Every record has a unique **Form ID** to be identified by.
 No two Form IDs can ever be identical.

-Form IDs consist of 8 [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) numbers (1-9 and A-F).
+Form IDs consist of 8 [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) numbers (1-9 and A-F), for example `050B1985`.
 The first two denote the **Index** which refers to the load order position of the plugin that the record was initially defined in.
 They change depending on your load order.
 The remaining six numbers will always stay the same.
 This way, there can never be two plugins with duplicate Form IDs: No two plugins can be loaded in the same spot in the load order so they will always have a different index.

 ### Base and Ref Form ID